 How is Thalomid administered?

-Thalomid® (thalidomide, Celgene) is administered orally and is available in 50 mg, 100 mg, 150 mg, and 200 mg dose capsules.
+Thalomid is administered orally and is available as 50 mg, 100 mg, 150 mg, and 200 mg capsules.
 According to the manufacturer’s label, the dose of Thalomid is 200 mg per day.
-However, your doctor may choose to start treatment at a lower dose to help reduce the likelihood of side effects.
+However, doctors may choose to start treatment at a lower dose to help reduce the likelihood of side effects.
 When the starting dose is lower, it may be gradually increased by 50 mg or 100 mg to achieve maximum effectiveness, and patients are monitored closely to ensure that side effects remain manageable.
 For best results, Thalomid should be taken once daily with water, preferably at bedtime, and at least 1 hour after the evening meal.

-When used in combination with dexamethasone, Thalomid is taken in 28-day treatment cycles.
-The usual (standard) dose of dexamethasone is 40 mg, taken on days 1-4, 9-12, and 17-20 of each month for the first 4 months.
-Starting at month 5, dexamethasone is taken only on days 1-4 of each month.
+When used in combination with dexamethasone, Thalomid is taken once daily in 28-day treatment cycles.
+The standard dose of dexamethasone is 40 mg, taken on days 1–4, 9–12, and 17–20 of each month for the first 4 months.
+Starting at month 5, dexamethasone is taken only on days 1–4 of each month.

 The optimal length of treatment with Thalomid has not been determined.
-Individuals with multiple myeloma typically continue to take Thalomid as long as the side effects remain manageable and disease does not progress.
+Patients with multiple myeloma typically continue to take Thalomid as long as the side effects remain manageable and disease does not progress.

-Your doctor will evaluate the response to treatment with Thalomid after about 1 month.
-Some sign of benefit may be seen within this time, but it is usually 2-3 months before response occurs.
+Doctors evaluate the response to treatment with Thalomid after about 1 month.
+Some sign of benefit may be seen within this time, but it is usually 2–3 months before response occurs.
 Because a response can often improve with continued treatment, discontinuing Thalomid therapy after a short period of time may fail to provide the full therapeutic benefit of the drug.
 Increasing the dose slowly and managing side effects may help individuals continue treatment with Thalomid.
-Once a good response has been achieved, your doctor may reduce the Thalomid dose for maintenance therapy.
+Once a good response has been achieved, the doctor may reduce the Thalomid dose for maintenance therapy.

-If you do not have a response after 3 months of treatment, your doctor may increase the dose of Thalomid or may add another drug to your treatment regimen.
+For patients who do not have a response after 3 months of treatment, a doctor may increase the dose of Thalomid or may add another drug to the treatment regimen.

 What are Thalomid side effects?

-Thalomid® (thalidomide, Celgene) side effects have been observed in clinical studies.
-The side effects associated with Thalomid can range from mild to severe, and not everyone will experience them.
+Thalomid side effects have been observed in clinical studies.
+The side effects associated with Thalomid can range from mild to severe, and not all patients experience them.
 It is important to note that the frequency of side effects usually increases as the dose of Thalomid is increased.
-The incidence of severe side effects is low, and severe effects appear to be related to higher doses of the drug.
-You should also know that side effects may also occur when treatment consists of dexamethasone alone.
+The incidence of severe side effects is low, and severe side effects appear to be related to higher doses of the drug.

 Side effects can usually be minimized or controlled by reducing the dose of Thalomid or by using an appropriate strategy to manage a particular side effect.